DannyOppenheimer/SpyFall/README.md

 ## This repository is the code for the popular group-style game SpyFall.
 You will be able to create, join, and play SpyFall in seperate game rooms with a 5 letter key.

+this badboy is fucking done lmao -jonathan 2/16/20

 Note: The website is not hosted under Github pages.
 Rather, it is port forwarded under port 80.

 How this Node app is hosted on Verizon: